 One question arose for me…that is Cerny’s frequent use of the terms ‘traditional’ and ‘contemporary’ quilters.
 She explains the “traditional style is that which is learned and adopted through observation of historic quilts” while “contemporary styles are derived from the traditional patterns, techniques, and uses. [p.
 41] These observations left me wanting.
 Since this article was written we have had a very real modern quilt movement that I believe needs to be described and included in the discussion.
 I wonder if Cerny’s use of the term ‘contemporary’ could/should be replaced with the term ‘modern.’
 If that were the case, there is a broader discussion more relevant to present day developments.
 But, in the final analysis, Cerny’s findings may still be valid within the context of her article’s defining title.
 This is a thesis begging for a redefinition.
 Read the article and think about it.
 Then let’s talk about it.

-We’ll review another article from volume 11 next month.
 If you do not have a copy of this, or any, edition of Uncoverings, check the publication list on the AQSG website to see if the particular volume is available…many still are.
-You can also access an online version at www.quiltindex.org.
-Once at the website, go to “collections”, then follow the links to “AQSG,” “View collections”, “View all records in this project”.
-You can then select a specific volume you want to look at and you can now print copies.
-Also, recent editions may not yet have been digitized but may be available for purchase from AQSG.
-Sorry to say, for several good reasons, images are not available in the online versions.
+To access an online version of any issue of Uncoverings find the links at www.quiltindex.org.
 As always, you can contact me at email@example.com.